-An off-spinning all-rounder from Devon who enjoyed early career success at Taunton, Bess has graduated through to becoming a key part of England’s Test Match plans.
+An off-spinning all-rounder from Devon who enjoyed early career success at Taunton, Bess has graduated through to play 14 Tests for England.

-Bess, who will turn 24 in July, played his age-group cricket down in the West Country and debuted for Somerset’s first team in a first-class friendly against Pakistan as an 18-year-old in July 2016.
+Bess, who turns 25 in July, played his age-group cricket down in the West Country and debuted for Somerset’s first team in a first-class friendly against Pakistan as an 18-year-old in July 2016.

 A pugnacious cricketer, Bess has moved away from his first county in order to play regular first-team cricket given the presence of fellow England Test spinner Jack Leach in Somerset ranks.

-He spent two short loan spells at Emerald Headingley in 2019, one playing Championship cricket and the other T20.
+He spent two short loan spells at Headingley in 2019, one playing County Championship cricket and the other T20.

-His ability with the bat will be a huge asset to Yorkshire.
+His ability with the bat is also a huge asset to Yorkshire.
 To date he has scored one first-class hundred.